I'm in the middle of a big trip. In the next three weeks, I'll visit six countries.

 Try to book with them, even if they are a little more expensive.
 You'll make up for it in the long run with free flights.

-I prefer Delta because when I book via American Express Travel I get triple points.
-Yup.
-Double points for every travel dollar I spend with AMEX, and then the frequent flier miles with Delta on top of that.
+I prefer Delta because when I book via American Express Travel, I get triple points.
+Yup, double points for every travel dollar I spend with AMEX, and then frequent flier miles with Delta on top of that.
 You get this deal with any airline on AMEX, but the nice thing with the Delta / AMEX partnership is that you can transfer your points between the two programs.

 10) Know your booking sites

 With Kayak, they let you compare to the big guys like Orbitz, Expedia, Booking.com, etc... but don't forget about the other sites like CheapOair, Airfarewatchdog, Skyscanner, and Google Flights.
-Of course, you should always check the airline's website directly, and local regional carriers.
+Of course, you should always check the airline's website directly, as well as local and regional carriers.

-You'll be able to set up fare alerts on a lot of these sites, and they'll notify you via email of any price change.
-You want to watch the flights for a little while, but in general, the earlier you book the better.
+You'll be able to set up fare alerts on many of these sites, and they'll notify you via email of any price change.
+You want to watch the flights for a little while, but in general, the earlier you book, the better.

 Superhack: Put it all together.